Dog skin allergies are common with Bichon Frise dogs and itching, redness and hot spots can be persistent while for your suffering pet.

 Here are some ways to lessen the effects of canine allergies:

-- Bathe your Bichon Frise regularly, using Premium Pets Oatmeal and Neem Shampoo and Conditioner to ease the discomfort.
+- Bathe your Bichon Frise regularly, using Veterinary Formula Clinical Care Oatmeal Shampoo to ease the discomfort.

 - Feed your dog with a good quality dog food for dogs with allergies.
 Go for quality rather than quantity.
 In the long run, both you and your dog will suffer if you do not invest in good food now.